MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/ucma-4-0-exception-model.md

 The following custom exception classes are implemented in UCMA 4.0:

   - **RealTimeException**
     Except for **RealTimeInvalidOperationException**, this is the root class for the exceptions that are specific to UCMA 4.0 and later.
-It is thrown when the error condition cannot be mapped to any other exception types.
+It's thrown when the error condition cannot be mapped to any other exception types.

   - **AuthenticationException**
     Thrown when a 401 response was received in authentication.
 It exposes the failed response data (**ResponseData**) and parsed values of authentication-specific headers.